VerzatileDev/University.212CR_TeachingMaterial/Session 3/README.md

    glDrawElements(GL_TRIANGLE_STRIP, triCount, GL_UNSIGNED_INT, sphereIndices);  ///use index array to control triangle drawing
 ```

----- Test and change codes  ----
+---- compile and change codes  ----

 Now, you can run the code.
-You will see a black square in the middle of the window.
-You can change color data to change to your preferred color.
+You will see a green sphere in the middle of sphere.
+It does not look like sphere because there is no lighting for it.
-Or, you can change the coordinates of four corners of the square.

 ## Add lights